Age-Related Macular Degeneration

 The front of the eye contains a lens that focuses images on the retina in the back of the eye.
 The retina contains special nerve cells that react to light.

 Macular degeneration is an eye disease and is the most common type of macular damage in adults.
 Because the disease develops as a person ages, it is often called age-related macular degeneration (AMD).
-AMD is the leading cause of vision loss in people over the age of 50 in the United States.
+AMD is the leading cause of vision loss in people over the age of 50 in the United States, Europe, and many other parts of the world.

 What are the symptoms of age-related macular degeneration?

-AMD often does not have symptoms and is not recognized until it affects visual acuity.
+AMD often does not have symptoms and is not recognized until it affects visual acuity (sharpness).
 The first symptom of AMD is usually noticed when straight lines appear wavy.
 This may lead to a gradual loss of central vision.

 Other symptoms of AMD include the following: